webpy/webpy.github.com/hosts.md

 * [Symonds.net](/Symonds.net)
 * [dreamhost](/dreamhost)
 * [apinc.org](http://apinc.org/)
-* godaddy.com - Install flup and Cheetah in local directoy, MySQL is an older version. (more coming...)
+* godaddy.com - Install flup and Cheetah in local directoy, MySQL is an older. (more coming, how do I create another page?)